gonzo-engineering/.github/profile/README.md

 - **[teeline.online](https://teeline.online)**, an interactive learning site for Teeline shorthand
 - **[Soli](https://github.com/gonzo-engineering/soli)**, a 'just add water' toolkit for making immersive musician websites

-Support the development of these tools and more over at [Open Collective](https://opencollective.com/gonzo-engineering) or by [buying us a coffee](https://ko-fi.com/frederickobrien).
+Support the development of these tools and more over at [Open Collective](https://opencollective.com/gonzo-engineering) or by [buying me a coffee](https://ko-fi.com/frederickobrien).

 <!--